 It takes three years of physical therapy training to earn the Doctor of Physical Therapy (DPT) degree.
 There are currently over 200 accredited physical therapy programs in the US.

 According to the American Physical Therapy Association (APTA), there are any number of alternative undergraduate degrees that a student can obtain to be eligible to apply to a physical therapist program.
 Of most importance is the need to satisfactorily complete the pre-requisite courses for those programs being considered, as part of fulfilling the undergraduate degree requirements.

 Pre-requisites at Wheaton

 The below pre-requisites are based on recommendations made by the APTA.
 Keep in mind that requirements for individual schools of physical therapy may vary.
 Courses listed represent courses that are most common.
-Go to the Directory of Accredited Physical Therapy Programs to check specific pre-requisite courses.
+Go to the Accredited Physical Therapy Programs to check specific pre-requisite courses.
 Some schools will require more courses, others less.